Election Day (United States): Election Day on weekends

 Louisiana, to date, is the only U.S. state to hold de facto general elections on a Saturday.
 The state's statewide elections are held on odd years, with the primary (first round) in October and the runoff (general election) in November.
 The state's unique primary method, a variation of the nonpartisan blanket primary, only requires a further runoff to be held for those offices for which neither of the top two candidates receive an absolute majority of the vote.

-Currently, primaries for U.S. House and U.S. Senate elections in Louisiana are held on the federal Election Day, with runoffs in December if necessary.
+From 2010-2024, primaries for U.S. House and U.S. Senate elections in Louisiana were held on the federal Election Day, with runoffs in December if necessary.
 Starting in 2026, Louisiana will revert to closed party primaries in Congressional elections, with the winners meeting in the general election on Election Day.
 Unaffiliated voters may vote in the primary of their choosing.
-It is unclear whether a candidate will be required to attain a majority of votes in the first round of the party primary to avoid a runoff, or a candidate can advance with a plurality.
+If no candidate receives a majority in the first primary in May, a runoff between the top two finishers will be held in June.

 Primaries

 Most primary elections are held between March and September, mostly on Tuesdays.
+As of 2026, five states with 18% of the U.S. population held primaries in March; 26 states and D.C. with 52% of the population held primaries in May or June; and 19 states with 30% of the population held primaries between late July and September.